mttmrz/ft_printf/README.md

 # ft_printf
-A remake of the historc printf C function
+A remake of the historic printf C function